MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 }
 ```

 A better solution is to return security information to a variable.
 This example _does not_ write the service principal password to the log.
-When testing, use the `echo` command to test the output of your variable, but understand that `echo` writes to the log.
+When testing, use the `echo` command to see the output of your variable, but understand that `echo` writes to the log.

 ```azurecli-interactive
 # reset service principal credentials returning results to a variable
 myNewPassword=$(az ad sp credential reset --id myServicePrincipalID --query password --output tsv)
 ```

 For more examples on storing output to a variable, see [Use the Azure CLI successfully - pass values to another command](./use-cli-effectively.md#pass-values-to-another-command).
-To learn more about the `--query` parameter, see [How to query Azure CLI command output](./query-azure-cli.md).
+To learn more about `--query` parameter syntax, see [How to query Azure CLI command output](./query-azure-cli.md).

 ## Set the default output format